Helper functions

 Access data on page

-This is an example of using JavaScript to access an object defined outside of the Optimizely snippet.
-Note that the variable must be declared above the snippet so that it's defined before Optimizely Web Experimentation evaluates audience conditions or executes experiment code.
+The variable must be declared above the snippet so that it is defined before Optimizely Web Experimentation evaluates audience conditions or executes experiment code.

 /*